KnowWhereGraph/node-browser/README.md

 ### Production Environment

-The prod environment uses the production SPARQL endpoint and redirects to the production server.
+The production environment is generally used as the `stko` environment.
+The stko environment uses the production SPARQL endpoint and redirects to the production server.

 ### Custom